 When fruit-flavors, fragrances, herbs, and spices are added to a wine, it becomes Aromatized Wine.
 The alcohol content of this type of wine is around 15-20% ABV as the additional spirit is added during the winemaking process.

 When it comes to classifying a wine based on its taste, it is generally judged with its sweetness.
 In the world of wines, the word “Dry” is used to describe sugar content.
 With the decreasing amount of sugar in a wine, the “Dryness” increases.
-Primarily there are 2 types of wine based on taste, i.e. dry wine and sweet wine (sometimes called dessert wine) however, few more categories like semidry and semisweet have been introduced based on sugar and alcohol levels.
+Primarily there are 2 wine types based on taste, i.e. dry wine and sweet wine (sometimes called dessert wine) however, few more categories of wine like semidry and semisweet have been introduced based on sugar and alcohol levels.

 A wine with no residual sugar is considered a dry wine.
 Though the overall taste and structure of a wine is a result of its acidity, tannins, and fruit extract level, dry wine can also have a little sweetness.
 Dry wine is made by letting the fermentation process convert all the natural sugar of grapes/wine fruit into alcohol.
 A typical dry wine would not contain more than 3% sugar.